mfinzi/equivariant-MLP/docs/documentation.md

 ```
 You can then see the generated documentation in `docs/build/html/index.html`.

-### Update notebooks
-We follow the approach of [Jax](https://jax.readthedocs.io/) in how the documentation is setup and how to contribute.

 ### Editing ipynb

-For making large changes that substantially modify code and outputs, it is easiest to
-edit the notebooks in Jupyter or in Colab.
 To edit notebooks in the Colab interface,
 open <http://colab.research.google.com> and `Upload` from your local repo.
 Update it as needed, `Run all cells` then `Download ipynb` (for editing and running in Colab you will need to add
 `!pip install git+https://github.com/mfinzi/equivariant-MLP.git`).